 In fact, the area was already home to a much older temple of Hera.
 It seems that the two cults were somehow merged together at some point.
 It makes sense, as Zeus and Hera they were not only husband and wife, but also brother and sister!

-According to Pausanias, the temple of Zeus measured 29×70 metres, and was 21 metres tall.
+According to Pausanias, a prominent ancient Greek geographer, the temple of Zeus measured 29×70 metres, and was 21 metres tall.
 In comparison, the Parthenon on the Acropolis measured 31×70 metres, and was 14 metres tall.

 The sculptor Phidias was commissioned to create a large statue of Zeus, out of gold and ivory.
 It would be similar to his other famous work, the statue of Athena in the Parthenon.